Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Has the EUDR been cancelled or softened?

 No. The regulation remains in force.
-The postponement affects implementation timelines, not the level of requirements.
+The postponement, set out in Regulation (EU) 2025/2650, affects the application timelines, not the level of requirement.

 Which products are affected by the EUDR?

-Among others: soy, cocoa, coffee, palm oil, wood, and derivatives.
-Companies marketing these products in the EU must comply with due diligence requirements.
+Among others: soy, cocoa, coffee, palm oil, rubber, wood and their derivatives.
+Companies that market these products in the EU must comply with the due diligence requirements.

 Is exact geolocation mandatory?